Exploring Contradictions beyond Contradiction

 Registration

-The conference is organized by the DFG Research Training Group 2686: Contradiction Studies – Constellations, Heuristics, and Concepts of the Contradictory (DFG RTG 2686 2023) as part of the Collaborative Research Platform Worlds of Contradiction (WOC) at the University of Bremen and hosted by the speakers of the GRK 2686, Prof. Michi Knecht and Prof. Ingo H. Warnke, the scientific coordinator Dr. Christian Bär, the coordination team, as well as the entire faculty of the Research Training Group.
+The conference is organized by the DFG Research Training Group 2686: Contradiction Studies – Constellations, Heuristics, and Concepts of the Contradictory (DFG RTG 2686 2023) as part of the Collaborative Research Platform Worlds of Contradiction (WOC) at the University of Bremen and hosted by the speakers of the RTG 2686, Prof. Michi Knecht and Prof. Ingo H. Warnke, the scientific coordinator Dr. Christian Bär, the coordinating team, our student assistents, as well as the entire faculty of the Research Training Group.

 References